Design Process: Selecting a Paint Color in 6 Steps

 2. Bring your inspirations with you to the paint store.
 This will include small samples of your flooring or carpet, fabrics, tiles, cabinets, countertops, etc. Color is influenced by other tones that surround it.
 This is called “simultaneous contrast”.
 When different colors are placed next to each other, they automatically appear different.
 You may have experienced a color that initially seems to be a tan color but once on the wall may ultimately appear to be a shade of green or pink instead.
 That is because the other values in the room may have strong undertones that influence the color that on the wall.
 Consider starting with the background color within one of your fabrics.
 This will allow the pattern to stand out.

 3. Color is also influenced by your lighting.
 The lighting in every room is different.
 The amount of sunlight, tinted windows, lampshades and the type of bulbs in the lamps will all cast different hues and change the value of a paint color.
-Paint stores do their best to help you narrow down your choices by offering ways for you to view colors under different simulated lighting conditions.
+Paint stores or your local house painters can do their best to help you narrow down your choices by offering ways for you to view colors under different simulated lighting conditions.
 But, nothing will take the place of seeing colors in your particular room.
 Gather paint chips that are possible selections, bring them home and evaluate them under your exact lighting.
 Or, if you have a full fan deck of the colors, you can save a trip to the paint store and see this right at home.

 4. Try it on.
 Since walls are large, it is difficult to make a decision from a small chip on color strips.
 Color usually seems more intense on large walls than a small sample.
 When in doubt, go a shade lighter.
 Most paint stores offer small pint sizes of their colors available for you to try.
 Once you think you have the right color, purchasing one of these is one of the best forms of insurance that will make you confident in your selection.
 DO NOT paint them directly on to your walls.
 Simultaneous contrast will still influence the way it will look since it will still be surrounded by your current wall color.
 Instead, invest in a 50 cent piece of large poster board.
 Use the sample paint to cover every square inch (not leaving any white edges).
 Then, begin to move it around the room.
 Place it behind your sofa.
 Put it flush against your trim so that you will see less of the existing paint color.
 Then, keep on checking how it will appear from every angle ... next to the mantel, flush against your furniture or cabinets and backsplash and right beside your artwork.
 This is the best way to see how it will look as it surrounds every element in the room.
 Last but not least, put it on the lowest point of a wall right next to your flooring.
 Now live with it for a couple of days and evaluate the color as your lighting changes.